 None, however:

-Upon completion of this course, the successful student will have reliably demonstrated the ability to:
+Upon completion of this course, the successful student will have the following:

 At the end of this course, you will be able to design and program a smart car that interfaces with sensors and actuators to avoid obstacles.